chrgavalas/data-projects/docs/Tsipras-Sentiment-Analysis/index.md

 For both cases we came up with the same finding: on that month the sentiment of this wording spiked.

 *"It’s a crucial moment and I’d ask you to allow me to use a personal tone in today’s intervention.
-Since the first moment I became prime minister, maybe during the most crucial days in the country’s post-constitutionalism era, I acted based only on my consience so as to stand up for our people’s justice with all my forces but to also protect our national interests"*, he said on July 10 before the parliament in his initial remarks, preparing the ground for a clearly **emotional speech** just a few hours before going to Brussels for the decisive session with the EU creditors.
+Since the first moment I became prime minister, maybe during the most crucial days in the country’s post-constitutionalism era, I acted based only on my conscience so as to stand up for our people’s justice with all my forces but to also protect our national interests"*, he said on July 10 before the parliament in his initial remarks, preparing the ground for a clearly **emotional speech** just a few hours before going to Brussels for the decisive session with the EU creditors.

 ![](positivity.png)